SwissTPH/healthiar/README.md

 Step 3 – Download & install the newest package version
 1. Open RStudio
 2. Check that you have the package devtools installed (if not install it)
-3. Run the code devtools::install_github(repo = "best-cost/best-cost_WPs", subdir = "/r_package/healthiar", ref = "HEAD", force = TRUE) which downloads the bestcost package from GitHub and installs it
+3. Run the code devtools::install_github(repo = "best-cost/best-cost_WPs", subdir = "/r_package/healthiar", ref = "HEAD", force = TRUE, build_vignettes = TRUE) which downloads the bestcost package from GitHub and installs it
 4. If prompted to update some existing packages do so
 5. Run library(healthiar) to load the package
 6. Done! : )

-From now on you can always download and install the newest/current version of the bestcost R package by running devtools::install_github(repo = "best-cost/best-cost_WPs", subdir = "/r_package/healthiar", ref = "HEAD", force = TRUE)
+From now on you can always download and install the newest/current version of the bestcost R package by running devtools::install_github(repo = "best-cost/best-cost_WPs", subdir = "/r_package/healthiar", ref = "HEAD", force = TRUE, build_vignettes = TRUE)

 ![image](https://github.com/user-attachments/assets/9e67a384-cfd2-4cbb-9ff5-837294f61739)